Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

 And that's it!
 If you now visit `https://athens.powerhouse.com` it should say `"Welcome to The Athens Proxy"`.

 Now, if you set this proxy with `export GOPROXY=https://athens.powerhouse.com` it should start to cache modules.
+It's a fantastic proxy with a lot of capabilities.
+I encourage you to check it out and drop by it's slack channel on Gopher slack called Athens.

 # Monitoring

 Monitoring is a huge topic so I'm not going to talk about how to monitor or what.
 That is described in great many of posts.
-I especially recommend reading sysdig's 6 part post on doing monitoring with Prometheus and Grafana and what to monitor and the four golden metrics and whatnot.
+I especially recommend reading sysdig's 6 part post on doing monitoring with Prometheus and Grafana and what to monitor and the four golden signals and whatnot.
 Starting [here](https://sysdig.com/blog/kubernetes-monitoring-prometheus/) and [here](https://sysdig.com/blog/monitoring-kubernetes-with-sysdig-cloud/).

 ## Prometheus

 I'm going to deploy [Prometheus](https://prometheus.io).
-Prometheus is a monitoring tool which sits inside your cluster and gathers data about running pods, nodes, whatever you expose and wants to send data to it.
-It can also alert on things and can be integrated with tools like Graphana for a nice front-end and metrics.
-Prometheus itself uses PromQL which is a query language to gather data from different sources and do timeseries analytics and much much more.
+Prometheus is a monitoring tool which sits inside your cluster and gathers data about running pods, nodes, services, whatever you expose and wants to send data to it.
+It can also alert on things and can be integrated with tools like Graphana for nice front-end and metrics.
+Prometheus itself uses PromQL as its query language to gather data from different sources and do time series analytics and much much more.

 Please visit the website and documentation for more details.
-TL;DR; it's the defacto monitoring tool for Kubernetes.
+It's the defacto monitoring tool for Kubernetes.
 Again, I'm going to do a very basic installation of Prometheus.
 So basic in fact, that I don't even have a PVC for it, because I don't care at this point about retaining data.

 ### Namespace